Saga of the Northlands

 Silver is an inconstant, liminal material that can easily be cast into any shape desired, so it is a symbol of the border between the mundane and the magical and is therefore particularly effective against creatures who can change their form or have a partly-bestial nature.
 Silver also possesses many useful mystical properties such as preventing disease and reflecting light, so it is also particularly effective against creatures that do not possess a physical form.

-As a rule of thumb, Flyktig, Hamingja, Tankande, Trollar, and Vadligjur will have their damage reduction overcome by silver.
+As a rule of thumb, Djavlar, Flyktig, Hamingja, Tankande, and Trollar will have their damage reduction overcome by silver.

-Wood is a flexible, living material that can split stone with their growth and adapt to any environment, so it is a symbol of protection from malevolent forces and is therefore particularly effective against creatures who are very old or who are associated with the gods.
-Wood also retains an echo of the vitality of the plant from which it was harvested, so it is also particularly effective against creatures that are no longer alive.
+Wood is a flexible, natural material that can split stone with its growth and adapt to any environment, so it is a symbol of protection against malevolent forces and is therefore particularly effective against inherently malevolent creatures.
+Wood also retains an echo of the vitality of the plant from which it was harvested, so it is also particularly effective against creatures that have survived beyond a natural human lifespan.

-As a rule of thumb, Aptrgangir, Djavlar, Dvergar, Einherjar, and Huvuddyr will have their damage reduction overcome by wood.
+As a rule of thumb, Aptrgangir, Dvergar, Einherjar, Huvuddyr, and Vadligjur will have their damage reduction overcome by wood.

 Some materials salvaged from various creatures can be used to craft armor with special properties.
 If the clan has discovered what properties such armor would have, the materials are listed below.